(Last Updated on : 13/02/2015)

 Games in Indian wedding

 are performed by the bride and groom and their relatives.
 The funny and light-hearted games help to unite the two families.
 In Indian wedding there are several games.
 Some of them are as follows.

 Fish the Ring

-This game determines who will rule the roost in the home front.
-The bride and groom are asked to take off their rings and put them in a pot of clear water.
+.
 As the rings settle to the bottom, they are asked to churn the water as vigorously as possible.
 Once their hands come out, everyone looks at the water.
 If the bride's ring lags behind in the swirling water she will be an obedient wife.
 If it is the opposite, the groom will be wrapped around her finger.

 Jutti Chupai (Hiding the Shoes)

 When the couple reaches the mandap for the 'pheras', the groom removes his shoes.
 The bridesmaid hides his shoes.
 After the ceremony is complete and the groom gets up to leave the mandap, the bridesmaids surround him and demand a preposterous sum of money in exchange for his shoes

 is played at the groom's house.
 The sisters of the groom block the entrance door as the new bride arrives in her husband's home.
 Pretending to be helpful they point to a covered heap.
 With a gilded cover placed over a mound supposedly to uncover the family deity - and they ask the bride to bow her head to it before entering.
 The bride, ever anxious to oblige, dutifully bows her head.
 However, the cover is pulled off to reveal a pile of old footwear cleverly arranged in a mound.
 The tradition of worshiping the shoes brings about a situation of laughter and the bride gets a number of friends in the process.

 In another attempt to predict the future of the couple's married life, the bride is given a knotted string